docutils/docutils/sandbox/py-rest-doc/converter/newfiles/doc_markup.rst

    Blank lines are not allowed within ``productionlist`` directive arguments.

-   The definition can contain token names which are marked with the ``token`` role -- this generates cross-references to the productions of these tokens.
+   The definition can contain token names which are marked as interpreted text (e.g. ``sum ::= `integer` "+" `integer```) -- this generates cross-references to the productions of these tokens.
 Note that vertical bars used to indicate alternatives must be escaped with backslashes because otherwise they would indicate a substitution reference to the reST parser.

 ..
 XXX describe optional first parameter